 - Start with light weights and work on the number of repetitions first.

-- Gradually increase number of repetitions to your personal preferred number.
+- Gradually increase the number of repetitions to your personal preferred number.

 - You can start with any - free weights, strap weights or machines, and then slowly increase to heavier weights.